 That’s a good start.
 But where do you go from there?

-Naturally, you read our buying guide first and then check out Groom+Style’s rankings of the top 7 best humidifiers.
+Naturally, you read our buying guide first and then check out Your House Garden’s rankings of the top 7 best humidifiers.
 We happen to have both of them right here for your convenience.
 You can thank us after you feel better.

 Recommended Humidity Level?

 The key reason being that cold air holds less water, so as the temperature drops the amount of moisture in the air drops and symptoms can start to appear (this also means symptoms are worse overnight as it is generally colder).